Context

 Perceptions

 The purpose of these areas is to encourage biodiversity and to make some of our amenity green spaces more attractive.
-Grass will be taller than surrounding areas and may on occasion appear ‘untidy’.
+Grass will be taller than surrounding areas and may on occasion be perceived as ‘untidy’.
 Maintaining neat edges to biodiversity grassland sites will help to show that they are purposeful and not simply unmanaged or neglected.

 There may also be concerns around dog fouling, litter and biting insects.
-There is no evidence to suggest or infer that longer grassland will attract more dog fouling or litter: these are persistent antisocial problems across all existing mown grassland areas.
+There is no evidence to suggest or infer that longer grassland will attract more dog fouling or litter: these are persistent antisocial problems across all existing grassland areas, mown or not.
+The benefits of relaxed mowing outweigh the nuisance caused by an irresponsible few.